race-on/webpage/source/ros.md

 # Preparation

-Before we proceed with this quickstart quide we need to perform a few preparation steps:

-1. If you plan to perform the following steps using a Jupyter terminal instead of ssh, please close all Jupyter tabs except the terminal.
+Before we proceed with this quickstart quide we need to perform a few preparation steps.
+If you plan to perform these steps using a Jupyter terminal instead of ssh, please before starting close all Jupyter tabs except the terminal.

 1. Update the list of packages and install all the available software updates.
     ```bash